streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 Towards the end, the wizard asks if you would like it to display your Ethereum private key.
 From here, you should copy-paste it to a safe place!
 You can also find it later in the configuration file, which is saved by default to `.streamr/config/default.json` under your home directory.

 ### Step 2b: Update the node config file
-If you're running a node to become an Operator, then you could now edit the node config file at `.streamr/config/default.json` with the necessary updates mentioned in the to [become an Operator guide](become-an-operator#step-3-pair-your-node-with-your-operator-contract).
+Replace the node config file (typically located at `.streamr/config/default.json`) contents with the Mumbai environment [testnet config](become-an-operator#mumbai-testing-environment-node-config) using a text editor.
+If you previously generated a node signing key then you can keep using that `privateKey` but the file schema must match what's in the [testnet config](become-an-operator#mumbai-testing-environment-node-config).

-If you're running the node in the Mumbai environment then a [special testnet config](../guides/become-an-operator#mumbai-testing-environment-node-config) is necessary.
+If you're running a node to become an Operator, then you could now jump to [Step 3 of becoming an Operator](become-an-operator#step-3-pair-your-node-with-your-operator-contract) to add your Operator contract address into the node config before starting your node.

 ### Step 3: Start the Streamr node
 -   Run `streamr-broker` to start the node!
 You should start to see logging similar to this: